1756 - French reinforcement of Canada

 On April 6, Lévis left Brest aboard the frigate Sauvage.

 Later in April, Hawke was reinforced off Brest by additional ships under Rear-Admiral Francis Holburne.
-But these precautions were taken too late, all French reinforcements destined for America had now left the harbour.
-Yet Hawke, made many valuable prizes before returning to Great Britain in May, leaving Holburne to cruise before Brest.
+But these precautions were taken too late.
+All French reinforcements destined for America had now left the harbour.
+Yet Hawke, took many valuable prizes before returning to Great Britain in May, leaving Holburne to cruise before Brest.

 Montcalm's voyage was a rough one.
 The season was very early for such a hard voyage.
 Weather was good until Monday April 12.
 However, from this date till Saturday April 17, the fleet encountered rough weather with a gale that lasted 90 hours.
 Then, from April 27 to May 4, it had to sail through fog among icebergs.

-In May, Holburne was joined off Brest by Vice-Admiral Edward Boscawen who assumed command of the united fleet of 18 ships of the line, 6 50-gun ships and 2 frigates.
+In May, Vice-Admiral Edward Boscawen joined Holburne off Brest and assumed command of the united fleet of 18 ships of the line, 6 50-gun ships and 2 frigates.
 This demonstration induced the remaining French ships at Brest to keep within the harbour.

 On May 11, the Licorne lay at anchor in the Saint-Laurent some 40 km downstream from Québec, stopped by ice from proceeding farther.
 Montcalm made his way to the town by land.